opnfv/functest/docs/testing/user/userguide/test_overview.rst

 determine the valid test cases, for each given environment.

-A convenience Functest CLI utility is also available to simplify setting up the Functest evironment, management of the OpenStack environment (e.g. resource clean-up) and for executing tests.
+A convenience Functest CLI utility is also available to simplify setting up the Functest environment, management of the OpenStack environment (e.g. resource clean-up) and for executing tests.
 The Functest CLI organised the testcase into logical Tiers, which contain in turn one or more testcases.
 The CLI allows execution of a single specified